eric-spu/CodeGuard-Pro/README.md

 - Configure the database connection details in `config.php` to establish connection.

 ### 2. Database Initialization:
-- Execute the SQL script (`codeGuard_db.sql`) provided to set up the necessary tables and relationships in database.
+- Execute the SQL script (`codeguard_pro.sql`) provided to set up the necessary tables and relationships in database.

 ### 3. Run the Application:
 - Start your web server to initiate the application.